Wednesday, February 19, 2020

 Surpassing beauty."

-Langston is moved by these lines but is certain they were not written by his mama who had no time to read, something she did before she was married, and definitely even less time to write poetry.
-When he signs out a book, The Weary Blues, by Langston Hughes, he finds a poem, "Poem 4: To The Black Beloved" that has the words he saw in his mama's letter.
-Langston begins to understand that his mama also loved the poetry of Langston Hughes.
+Langston signs out a book, The Weary Blues, by Langston Hughes and discovers a poem, "Poem 4: To The Black Beloved" that has the words he saw in his mama's letter.
+This makes Langston understand that his mama also loved the poetry of Langston Hughes.
 He knows his father doesn't know the words in her letter were from a Langston Hughes poem, a secret he decides not to reveal.

+"She never told him that Langston Hughes made her heart sing the way he does mine.
+That she wanted to name her baby boy after the poet she copied in her letters."
 Langston believes that his mama, in naming him after Langston Hughes whose poetry she loved, gave him a way to deal with the pain of her death and the loneliness of a strange city and ultimately to find a place to belong.

 The library and poetry books also bring together Langston and his first friend in Chicago.
 When the boy who has been bullying Langston rips pages out of The Weary Blues, Clem retrieves all the pages and helps Langston explain to the librarian what happened.
+It is the beginning of a friendship.
+The two boys discover they have both suffered the loss of a loved one: Langston has lost his mother while Clem's father was killed in the munitions explosion on the SS E.A.
+Bryan in what came to be known as the Port Chicago disaster.

 Langston is an endearing character, whose struggles are portrayed in a genuine and affecting way to all readers by Cline-Ransome.
 In spite of his loneliness, his sadness over the death of his mama and the difficulties of fitting in, Langston stays true to his southern values of honesty, kindness and helping others.
-But he also begins to find those same values in people like Clem who has also suffered the loss of someone he loves and his neighbour Miss Fulton who shares his love of poetry.
+But he also begins to find those same values in people like Clem who has also suffered the loss of someone he loves, and in his neighbour Miss Fulton, who shares his love of poetry.

 Finding Langston is a truly beautiful story about loss, hope, starting over and belonging.
 It is about the power of libraries, and the written word and how books help us deal with life.
 It is as Clem says, after Langston explains why he likes poetry, " So the poetry you read is a way of putting all the things you feel inside on the outside."
 Poetry and stories will always be a help to understanding both the joys and troubles of life.